President: Giampaolo Pioli | Editor in Chief: Stefano Vaccara

 Over the 4 years of the Trump presidency a lot of fun was had by all those who wanted to make analogies and comparisons between the Trump and the Corleone “families”.
 In one such piece, weirdly ambiguous between humor and reality, Trump is very obviously Don Corleone, Don Jr. is Sonny, and dim Eric is the unfortunately disrespected Fredo.
 All the other major roles are distributed accordingly, down to the consiglieri and the supporting cast that enables the mayhem—whether that be in the White House or the Corleone mansion.

-Al Pacino and Marlon Brando in the “Godfather” by Francis Ford Coppola: Don Vito Corleone and his son Michael (Image form Youtube)
+Al Pacino and Marlon Brando in the “Godfather” by Francis Ford Coppola: in this scene Don Vito Corleone and his son Michael (Image form Youtube)

 This kind of mental exercise seems to be particularly relevant when we consider how the boundaries between reality and the “alternate universes” of Trumpworld collided repeatedly.
 Not to mention “alternate facts” (thank you Kelly Ann Conway for inventing this stratagem of deception) and “optics”, the belief that truth matters less than the perception of it.